MohsenKoohi/BurgeCMF/README.md

 ##Features
 * Multi-language admin and customer environments
-* Multi-user admin environments with ability to restrict access
+* Multi-user admin environments with ability to set access for each user
-* Default view files for different languages (Default lanaguages are Persian, and English) and differet devices to support fast developing new modules
+* Default view files for different languages (Default lanaguages are Persian, and English) and different devices to support fast developing of new modules
 * Visiting counter module
 * Log manager module with ability of tracking all events occured by users and visitors, and also reporting what has been happen
+* Posts and Categories modules, which creates a simple blogging system as default
+* File Manager

 ##Installation
 Review Web/install.md